geopython/pycsw/docs/installation.rst

 - `pyproj`_ for coordinate transformations
 - `Shapely`_ for spatial query / geometry support
 - `OWSLib`_ for CSW client and metadata parser
+- `six`_ for Python 2/3 compatibility
+- `xmltodict`_ for working with XML similar to working with JSON
+- `geolinks`_ for dealing with geospatial links

 .. note::